Data Breach: Wendys Agrees To Pay $50M To Settle Claims Of Data HackFebruary 15, 2019 |Policies

-Wendy’s Co. a fast-food giant agrees that it will pay $50 million to settle the claim of a data breach by a group of financial institutions which affected hundreds of its chain of franchises between 2015 and 2016.
+Wendy’s Co. a fast-food giant agrees that it will pay $50 million to settle the claim of a data breach by a group of financial institutions that affected hundreds of its chain of franchises between 2015 and 2016.

 Wendy’s Co.
 Dublin based company on Wednesday 13th Feb announced the settlement of an agreement with a group of financial institutions.
 It claimed that Wendy’s unable to protect the personal data of consumers, i.e. credit card information.
-Additionally, also didn’t send the notices to affectees about their data.
+Additionally, I also didn’t send the notices to affectees about their data.

 They said firstly we will pay $27.5 million for the settlement cost, and the rest would be paid by insurance later on.

 The settlement would release Wendy’s from all claims, as well as its franchisees.
 But it is pending due to court approval.

 In 2016, an attack on different systems at several hundred franchises where malware is installed using “compromised third-party vendor credentials.”

 Wendy’s CEO Todd Penegor said that the settlement “is in the best interests of Wendy’s and its shareholders.”

 “With this settlement, we have reached agreements in principle to resolve all of the outstanding legal matters of criminal cyberattacks.
 We look forward to putting this behind us so that we can continue to focus on growing Wendy’s brand and protecting on the data breach.”